+But if in your heart you are jealous, bitter, and selfish, don't sin against the truth by boasting of your wisdom.

+Such wisdom does not come down from heaven; it belongs to the world, it is unspiritual and demonic.

+And goodness is the harvest that is produced from the seeds the peacemakers plant in peace.

-- 14 But if in your heart you are jealous, bitter, and selfish, don't sin against the truth by boasting of your wisdom. - 15 Such wisdom does not come down from heaven; it belongs to the world, it is unspiritual and demonic. - 16 Where there is jealousy and selfishness, there is also disorder and every kind of evil. - 17 But the wisdom from above is pure first of all; it is also peaceful, gentle, and friendly; it is full of compassion and produces a harvest of good deeds; it is free from prejudice and hypocrisy. - 18 And goodness is the harvest that is produced from the seeds the peacemakers plant in peace.
+&lt;sup>16 Where there is jealousy and selfishness, there is also disorder and every kind of evil.

+&lt;sup>17 But the wisdom from above is pure first of all; it is also peaceful, gentle, and friendly; it is full of compassion and produces a harvest of good deeds; it is free from prejudice and hypocrisy.

 The Holy Spirit is the Spirit of wisdom.
 Pray and ask the Holy Spirit for wisdom on how to address and resolve the situation.
 Wait on Him patiently.
-Surrender your thoughts, plans and ideas to Him, and invite Him to fill your heart and mind with His thoughts and ideas.
+Surrender your thoughts, plans, and ideas to Him, and invite Him to fill your heart and mind with His thoughts and ideas.
 Ask Him for help to see the root cause for the conflict.
 Ask Him to show you what you are doing wrong.
 Ask Him to show you if there are things that are troubling your spouse.
 Pray for your spouse.